prestaconcept/PrestaSonataNavigationBundle/README.md

 :speech_balloon: If you want to have some information about the project progression you can register to our [google group][3]

+## Issue tracker ##

+:clipboard: Issues are managed in [prestaconcept/open-source-management](https://github.com/prestaconcept/open-source-management) to centralize our open source activity.

 #Features #